Azure/azure-quickstart-templates/acs-swarm-full-template/README.md

     - \"80:80\"
   restart: \"always\" """ > docker-compose.yml
 ```
- 3.  type `export DOCKER_HOST=10.0.0.5:2375` so that docker-compose automatically hits the swarm endpoints
+ 2.  type `export DOCKER_HOST=10.0.0.5:2375` so that docker-compose automatically hits the swarm endpoints
  4. type `docker-compose up -d` to create the simple web server.
 This will take a few minutes to pull the image
  5. once completed, type `docker ps` to see the running image.
  ![Image of docker ps](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-swarm-full-template/images/dockerps.png)
- 6. in your web browser hit the agent FQDN endpoint you recorded in step #1 and you should see the following page, with a counter that increases on each refresh.
+ 6. in your web browser hit the AGENTFQDN endpoint (**not the master FQDN**) you recorded in [step #1](#explore-swarm-with-simple-hello-world)  and you should see the following page, with a counter that increases on each refresh.
  ![Image of the web page](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-swarm-full-template/images/swarmbrowser.png)
  7. You can now scale the web application by typing `docker-compose scale web=3`, and this will scale to the rest of your agents.
 The Azure load balancer will automatically pick up the new containers.
  ![Image of docker scaling](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-swarm-full-template/images/dockercomposescale.png)